 The Main Campus has 64,673 gross square feet with 46,000 square feet devoted to classroom and laboratory use.
 The remaining footage is utilized as corridors, restrooms, and storage.

 The Loudon County Instructional Service Center was established in 2015.

-The ThreeStar Extension campus was established in 2020.
+The ThreeStar Extension Campus which was established 2020.